-- Maintain a 2.50 grade point average on a 4.0 grading scale - Complete 30 semester hours - File the Free Application for Federal Student Aid (FAFSA)
+- Maintain a 2.50 grade point average on a 4.0 grading scale.
+Student athletes must maintain a 3.0 grade point average. - Complete 30 semester hours - File the Free Application for Federal Student Aid (FAFSA)

 Scholarship renewal conditions will be verified at the end of the spring term.
 If the above criteria are not satisfied, the scholarship will be revoked.
 Dismissal from the college will result in forfeiture of this scholarship.
 Also, please note that scholarships can be replaced with federal aid and are not available during summer sessions.